OfficeDev/office-js-docs-pr/docs/develop/common-coding-issues.md

 This article highlights aspects of the Office JavaScript API that may result in unexpected behavior or require specific coding patterns to achieve the desired outcome.
 If you encounter an issue that belongs in this list, please let us know by using the feedback form at the bottom of the article.

-## Common and Outlook APIs are not promise-based
+## Common APIs and Outlook APIs are not promise-based

-The [Common APIs](/javascript/api/office) (those that are not tied to a particular host) and [Outlook APIs](/javascript/api/outlook) use a callback-based programming model.
-Interacting with the underlying Office document requires an asynchronous read or write call that includes a callback to be ran when the operation completes.
-For an example of this pattern, see [AppointmentCompose.getAttachmentAsync](/javascript/api/office/office.file?view=common-js#getsliceasync-sliceindex--callback-).
+The [Common APIs](/javascript/api/office) (those that are not tied to a particular Office host) and [Outlook APIs](/javascript/api/outlook) use a callback-based programming model.
+Interacting with the underlying Office document requires an asynchronous read or write call that specifies a callback to be ran when the operation completes.
+For an example of this pattern, see [AppointmentCompose.getAttachmentAsync](/javascript/api/outlook/office.appointmentcompose?view=outlook-js-preview#getattachmentsasync-callback-).

-These Common and Outlook methods do not return [Promises](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-As such, you cannot use [await](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/await) to pause the execution until the async operation completes.
+These Common API and Outlook API methods do not return [Promises](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Therefore, you cannot use [await](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/await) to pause the execution until the asynchronous operation completes.
 If you need `await` behavior, you can wrap the method call in an explicitly created Promise.

 ## Some properties must be set with JSON structs